What is a clean room?

 The time it takes from a contamination event to the room regaining its designed cleanliness level as per the GMP requirements.

 A test that samples a fixed volume of air and captures, filters and counts airborne particles by their size.
 This is performed when the cleanroom is “at rest” or “in operation”.
-For pharmaceutical operations, both airborne viable (alive) and non-viable (not alive) particle counts are performed.
+Both airborne viable (alive) and non-viable (not live) particle counts are performed for pharmaceutical operations.
 This is performed as part of the certification of a cleanroom and during regular environmental monitoring.

-Cleanroom certification is a series of tests that are performed to show that a cleanroom is operating at to its required class or grade and you have a certificate issued by a competent tester.
+Cleanroom certification is a series of tests performed to show that a cleanroom is operating at its required class or Grade, and you have a certificate issued by a competent tester.